thosgood/this-weeks-finds/markdown/251-300/week297.md

 So, it's all been worked out...

-Even better, Sabot explains how quadratic forms on a vector space V give Lagrangian subspaces of T*V. This is the trick I used last week to introduce wires of zero resistance.
+Even better, Sabot explains how quadratic forms on a vector space $V$ give Lagrangian subspaces of $T^*V$.
+This is the trick I used last week to introduce wires of zero resistance.

 A wire with zero resistance would use an infinite amount of power if you put a different electrostatic potential at each end.
-KABANG! - the ultimate "short circuit"!
+KABANG! --- the ultimate "short circuit"!
 So, wires with zero resistance are not physical realistic, but they're useful idealizations: they serve as identity morphisms in the category-theoretic description of electrical